elliotrap/Widgeme/README.md

 # Widgeme

-This project is a simple SwiftUI application showcasing two widgets.
+This project is a simple SwiftUI application showcasing multiple widgets.
 The first widget counts down the days left in the year.
 A second "Habit Progress" widget displays your positive habit completions for the current week.
+A third "Habit Totals" widget shows how many days you've completed each habit overall.
 The app also includes a small `HabitTracker` class which can store daily check‑ins using CloudKit.